*Please note, this is not an exhaustive list as not all lab members chose to have their bio listed online.

 Ayodeji Olaniyi, B.S.

 Ayodeji is a graduate student in the animal science department.
 An aspiring and self-motivated student, with practical experience in animal production and proper farm maintenance.
 Spurred by the needs to improve the production of meat/livestock in Africa and ensure good health and environmental conditions for animals.
 Also an Animal Science Enthusiast that seeks acquisition of knowledge and the practical use of such knowledge to bridge the gap between research findings and solving Animal production challenges.
-He joined the lab in 2022 tracking the trends in the spread of Cryptosporidium parvum at the Witter farm.
+He joined the lab in 2022 and has been investigating the Vibrio bacteria associated with different scallop hatchery tank systems.
 Ayodeji is an international student from Nigeria and he is looking forward to all UMaine has to offer in this next phase of his life.

 Undergraduate Researcher, Animal and Veterinary Sciences

-Adwoa is a graduate student in Food Science and Human Nutrition department.
+Dr. Dankwa recently completed her PhD in Food Science and Human Nutrition.
 Adwoa’s work in the Perry lab is focused on understanding the microbial and chemical composition of fermented non-dairy low alcohol beverages and how these influence consumer acceptability over time.
-Dr. Ishaq serves on Adwoa’s committee to provide expert advice on microbial ecology, DNA sequencing, and bioinformatic analysis.
+Dr. Ishaq served on Adwoa’s committee to provide expert advice on microbial ecology, DNA sequencing, and bioinformatic analysis.
 Aside from formal mentorship, Dr. Ishaq provides insight, support, and encouragement in all areas that are deemed helpful in making Adwoa succeed in her program.
 Adwoa originally hails from Ghana and is loving all the seasons Maine has to offer.

 Alice Hotopp, M.S.